 - Absolutely no mulesing.
 Mulesing is a cruel practice in which the parts of the skin of the sheep are cut away during the process of raising them.

-- No harmful chemicals are used for the processing of the fleece into roving.
+- No harmful chemicals are used during the processing of the fleece into wool roving.
 The sheep are never exposed to chemicals including sheep dips.

 How is the wool processed?